 Ephesians 4:27: ”Neither give place to the devil.”

-The main thing that hit me when I started to think through this analogy (pun intended) was the basic resting stance of a boxer.
+The main thing that hit me about spiritual warfare when I started to think through this analogy (pun intended) was the basic resting stance of a boxer.
 The gloves are always up.
 This protects vulnerable areas, and the boxer is always ready to block the opponent’s punch.
 In fact, it would be foolish and dangerous to enter the ring without a defensive strategy.
 Boxers who get too cocky or feel intimidated by their opponent’s trash talk can leave themselves open to a deadly assault.

 There are so many Bible verses admonishing us not to let our guards down.
 1 Peter 5:8 says, “Be sober, be vigilant; because your adversary the devil walks about like a roaring lion, seeking whom he may devour.”
 Ephesians 5:15 and Proverbs 4:23 tell us to walk carefully and protect our hearts.
 Psalm 39:1 reminds us to guard our ways lest we sin with our mouths.
 And Psalm 119:133 tells us that sin allows iniquity to have dominion (or rule) over us.